cuijiyao01/docker-k8s-training/kubernetes/exercise_06_configmaps_secrets.md

         location / {
                 try_files $uri $uri/ =404;
         }

+        location /healthz {
+          access_log off;
+          return 200 'OK';
         }

+        error_page   500 502 503 504  /50x.html;
+        location = /50x.html {
+            root   /usr/share/nginx/html;
+        }

+}
 ```

 Make sure, the values for `ssl_certificate` and `ssl_certificate_key` match the names of the files within the secret.
 In this example output the files are named `tls.crt` & `tls.key` in the secret as well as the configuration.
 The location in the filesystem will be set via the `volmeMount`, when you create your deployment.
+Also note, that there is a location explicitly defined for a healthcheck.
+If called, `/healthz` will return a status code `200` to satisfy a liveness probe.

 ## Step 4: Upload the configuration to kubernetes
 Run `kubectl create configmap nginxconf --from-file=<path/to/your/>default.conf` to create a configMap resource with the corresponding content from default.conf.